 Growing a Polka Dot Plant

 Polka dot plants are easy to propagate.
 The freckle face plant gets small flowers and produce seed in perfect conditions.
-Seeds germinate in warm, moist soils where temperatures are 70-75 degrees Fahrenheit.
+Seeds germinate in warm, moist soils where temperatures are 70-75 F. (21-27 C.).

 The easiest method for growing a polka dot plant, however, is from cuttings.
 Remove terminal growth at a node and pull off the leaves closest to the end.
-Dip it in rooting hormone and put the cutting in a soil-less medium such as peat moss.
+Dip the cutting in rooting hormone and put it in a soilless growing medium such as peat moss.
 Keep it evenly moist until the cutting roots and then treat it like a mature plant.

 Polka Dot Plant Care

-The plant will give you the best color when it is in a low light situation but this causes the canes to lengthen and get leggy while searching for light.
+The plant will give you the best color when it is in a low light situation, but this causes the canes to lengthen and get leggy while searching for light.
 Indirect bright sunlight is the ideal location for this plant indoors.
-Provide temperatures of at least 60 degrees Fahrenheit.
+Provide temperatures of at least 60 F. (16 C.).

 Growing a polka dot plant outside requires well-drained but moist soil with plenty of organic matter.